Evaluate and Measure Teacher Consistency: A UDL Check-in and Growth Protocol

 Choose 2-3 UDL look-fors to concentrate on during your observation.
 This helps narrow your focus, providing a more targeted analysis and feedback.
 Note: If you are watching this with a small group or your staff and want to calibrate your understanding of UDL practices, creating an anonymous Google Form with multiple-choice prompts may be helpful.
 For example:

-Firm grade-level learning objectives are visible to students and referred to throughout the lesson.
+Firm grade-level learning objectives are visible to students and referred to throughout the lesson.- Not present

 This allows each individual to share their ratings for each look-for, helping you determine if perceptions are similar or different.
 We have worked with numerous teams where educators watch 10 minutes of practice and rate a single look-for as not present, emerging, proficient, AND student-centered.
 If ratings vary widely, remember that this exercise is only diagnostic and offers great opportunities for discussion and growth.